-There were no material post balance sheet events, which have a bearing on the understanding of the financial statements other than matters referred to in note 28.
+There were no material post balance sheet events, which have a bearing on the understanding of the financial statements.

 Branches

 The Company did not operate through any branches during the year.

 Independent Auditors

 The Independent Auditors, PricewaterhouseCoopers Limited, have expressed their willingness to continue in office.
 A resolution giving authority to the Board of Directors to fix their remuneration will be proposed at the Annual General Meeting.